wlonk/arcadia/rules/introduction.rst

       signals a lot to the players.
     - And I think having the NPCs feel like they’re independent and autonomous and have their own life going on is irreplaceable.

+   And:

+    - out-of-character explicit consent, and discussion of how far the scene might go (veiled or not), is important.
+    - If you have feelings for someone out of game, and you’re in a romantic scene with them, don’t try to use the scene to like explore those feelings or whatever, it’ll mean a different thing to you than to them and that’s a bad recipe.
+You’re much more likely to have romantic feels out of character for another player than you are to want revenge on them, so this comes up more often in a romance context.